chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 Before pull request **make sure package can install and uninstall correctly** using the [chocolatey test environment](https://github.com/chocolatey-community/chocolatey-test-environment).
 It is used as a reference machine to prevent _it works on my computer syndrome_.
 AU function `Test-Package -Vagrant` can speed this up.

-_Although all PR's are tested on appveyor, all packages are expected to have been locally tested before the PR was submitted_
+_Although all PRs are tested on appveyor, all packages are expected to have been locally tested before the PR was submitted_

 ### 1.1.10 Dependency versions

 1. When taking a dependency **on an extension, specify the minimum version**.
 Without this, any version satisfies the dependency.
-That means unless someone upgrades the extension outside of their process or incidentally install some package that uses newer version explicitly set, it will not automatically upgrade to the latest version.
+That means unless someone upgrades the extension outside their process or incidentally install some package that uses newer version explicitly set, it will not automatically upgrade to the latest version.
 1. When creating a dependency **for virtual package, use exact version** of the dependent package (.install or .portable) which should be the same as that of virtual package.
 1. When taking a dependency on **anything else, specify minimum or exact version**.